kyma-project/kyma/docs/serverless-v2/08-02-expose-lambda.md

     Console UI
     </summary>

 > **NOTE:** The API Rules functionality that allow you to expose lambdas is an experimental feature, and it is not enabled by default in the Console UI.
 To use it, enable **Experimental functionalities** in the **General Settings** view before you follow the steps.
+Refresh the page after enabling this option.

-1. Select a Namespace from the drop-down list in the top navigation panel where there is an existing lambda which you want to expose through an API Rule.
+1. Select a Namespace from the drop-down list in the top navigation panel.
+Make sure the Namespace includes the lambda that you want to expose through an API Rule.
 2. Go to the **API Rules [preview]** view at the bottom of the left navigation panel and select **Add API Rule**.
 3. In the **General settings** section:

-    - Enter API Rule's **Name** matching the lambda's name.
+    - Enter the API Rule's **Name** matching the lambda's name.

     >**NOTE:** The APIRule CR can have a different name than lambda, but it is recommended that all related resources share a common name.

-    - Enter **Hostname** on which you want to expose lambda.
+    - Enter **Hostname** to indicate the host on which you want to expose lambda.

     - Select the lambda from the drop-down list in the **Service** column.

-4. In the **Access strategies** section, leave the default settings, with `GET`, `POST`, `PUT`, and `DELETE` methods and the `noop` handler.
+4. In the **Access strategies** section, leave the default settings, with `GET`, `POST`, `PUT`, and `DELETE` methods and the `noop` handler selected.
 5. Select **Create** to confirm changes.

-    You will get the `API Rule {NAME} created successfully` message confirming the changes were saved.
+    The `API Rule {NAME} created successfully` message appears confirming the changes were saved.

 6. In the API Rule's details view that opens up automatically, check if you can access lambda by selecting the HTTPS link under **Host**.